-How do I get my iPod fixed?
+How do I get service for my iPod?

 Apple offers many ways to get support and service for your iPod.
 Choose the one that’s best for you.
 Our support articles might answer your question.
 Or we can help you with batteries, cracked screens, and other issues.

 Contact us to get advice from an Apple Support expert.
 We’ll help you fix your issue or set up a repair.
 Before you contact us, be ready with your iPod’s serial number, your Apple ID and password.

 To get help in person, bring your iPod to an Apple Authorized Service Provider or make an Apple Store appointment online.

 If you have an iPod touch, be sure you know your Apple ID and password before you bring it in.